PLEASE READ THE INFORMATION ABOUT OUR SERVICE BEFORE APPLYING >>>>>>>>>>>>>

 Please note that we are not a crisis service.
 For someone to talk to immediately, you can call the Samaritans 24/7 for free on 116 123 or text SHOUT to 85258.
 If you are in crisis, you can attend your nearest A&E. Homerton Hospital A&E (Tel: 020 8510 5555) offers access to support 24/7, and specialises in the assessment, treatment and management of mental health problems.

 Accessibility: Our counselling service is accessible to wheelchair users.
-There is an accessible WC adjacent to our counselling rooms; the key can be requested from reception.
+There is an accessible WC adjacent to our counselling rooms.

 How can I apply?
-Complete the application form available on the top/left of this page.
+Complete the application form by clicking the button on the top/left of this page.

 I’m a counsellor.
 How can I apply for a placement within this service?